dmotts/simple-gpt-chatbot/README.md

 ## Let's Connect 🤝

 If you found this project useful.
-Feel free to reach out the developer(s)!
+Feel free to reach out to the developer(s)!